bitjson/bch-vm-limits/readme.md

 #### Notes

-1. Note that standard and consensus ("nonstandard") operation costs differ only in the cost of hash digest iterations: `192` per iteration in standard validation, `64` per iteration in consensus validation.
+1. Standard and consensus ("nonstandard") operation costs differ only in the cost of hash digest iterations: `192` per iteration in standard validation, `64` per iteration in consensus validation.
+2. All unexecuted operations cost the [Base Instruction Cost](rationale.md#selection-of-base-instruction-cost) of `100` per evaluation.

 </details>